 All PMCs identified by either a prospective or existing provider as meeting the definition must be, and must remain, fit and proper persons to be involved with the provision of education and care.

-The Regulatory Authority will assess whether an approved provider applicant has general management capability (as indicated on the PAO2 form) and any supporting evidence.
+The Regulatory Authority will assess a person's management capability (as indicated on the

 - written reference

-Evidence of general management capability can include previous expertise, experience or a qualification/s in a leadership, governance, administrative or management role in a:
+Evidence of general management capability can include previous expertise, experience or a qualification in a leadership, governance, administrative or management role in a: